SCHOLARSHIPS

 What are tuition fees?

-The tuition fees per term for the academic year 2024 to 2025 are:
+The tuition fees per term for Spring/Summer Term 2025:

 OTHER FINANCIAL ASSISTANCE